cristeaibogdan/hephaestus-web/README.md

 - **[Live Application](https://cristeaibogdan.github.io/hephaestus-web/)**
   Access the live version of the Hephaestus application, where you can interact with the user interface and make informed appliance decisions.

   **⚠️ Backend is hosted on Azure with a burst configuration, which means it may temporarily shut down when idle.
-If the service doesn't respond immediately, try refreshing a few times to wake it up.**
+Please wait for the initialization process to complete.**

 - **[Zipkin Server on Azure](https://zipkin.kindmeadow-812476e6.northeurope.azurecontainerapps.io)**
   Access Zipkin to monitor requests in real-time and trace how the frontend interacts with the backend.